RichMeyers7424/azure-network-protocols/README.md

 <p>
 Now let's observe DHCP traffic.
-In wireshark filter by dchp and refresh.
-In the command line type "ipconfig /renew" to issue a new IP address to the Windows VM, this will use the DHCP protocol and we will be observable in wireshark.
+In wireshark, filter by dchp and refresh.
+In the command line type "ipconfig /renew" to issue a new IP address to VM1, this will use the DHCP protocol and we will be observable in wireshark.
 </p>
 <img src="https://i.imgur.com/r65YEyC.png"/>
 </p>